BranchTaken/Hemlock/doc/reports/ielr1/ielr1.md

 with practical application, and I hope to see it broadly implemented over the coming years.
 In the meanwhile Hemlock's grammar specification development will leverage IELR(1), first as a safety tool during prototyping, and later to assure that no LR(1)-relative inadequacies survive in the grammar's stable form even when generated by the LALR(1) algorithm.
-PGM(1) is capable of this role only if precedence/associativity are completely avoided, and such an austere grammar development environment is unacceptable to me.
+PGM LR(1) is capable of this role only if precedence/associativity are completely avoided, and such an austere grammar development environment is unacceptable to me.
 I look forward to routinely pulling IELR(1) out of my toolbox and crafting grammars with it.